DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/gomesa.md

 * [Mississippi]({{ site.baseurl }}/explore/MS/#disbursements)
 * [Texas]({{ site.baseurl }}/explore/TX/#disbursements)

-The act also directs a portion of gulf revenue to the {{ "Land and Water Conservation Fund" | term_end }} and bans oil and gas leasing within 125 miles of the Florida coastline in the Eastern Planning Area and a portion of the Central Planning Area until 2022.
+The act also directs a portion of gulf revenue to the {{ "Land and Water Conservation Fund" | term }} and bans oil and gas leasing within 125 miles of the Florida coastline in the Eastern Planning Area and a portion of the Central Planning Area until 2022.

 ### Purpose of funds
 GOMESA funds are to be used for coastal conservation, restoration, and hurricane protection.